-We sat down with Bryan Tiska, Master Barber, to compile some handy tips and insights on the best beards men can choose for their face type.
+We sat down with Bryan Tiska, Master Barber and Philips Shaving and Grooming ambassador, to compile some handy tips and insights on the best beards men can choose for their face type.

 Choosing a beard style can be challenging, especially if you haven’t experimented with many looks in the past or you’re struggling to grow the fuzz that you’re after.
 No one wants to take the leap – just like trying a new haircut – only to find out it really doesn’t work for you.